PS9-9/vlr/README.md

 This repository contains a QA assessment for VALR, focused on validating the public site, trading workflows, API behavior, and business registration.

+## Tools Used

+- Postman API Testing
+- Github for source control and sharing
+- Copilot for Repo Support and Documentation
+- Claude AI for Research and Context

 ## Testing scope

 - Exploratory testing for landing page usability and business registration flows